based on report of Earth Negotiations Bulletin, iisd Reporting Services

 Bulgaria, also for Croatia, said more attention should be paid to sexual rights and vulnerable groups.
 Norway, also for Ireland and Denmark, recommended inter alia including action to combat obesity and addressing women’s empowerment and gender equality throughout all focus areas.
 Indonesia called for reflecting disaster risk reduction (DRR) in cross-cutting elements and for including women, youth and persons with disabilities.
 Zambia said that all of the elements to achieve poverty eradication should be incorporated, including youth employment, empowerment of women and social inclusiveness.
 Uganda emphasized gender equality and empowerment of women, youth employment, and older persons and persons with disabilities.
 Human rights, governance and the rule of law should be considered in the context of development enablers as agreed in the Rio+20 outcome and in respect of national traditions, cultures and values.

-be a stand-alone focus area.
+Bangladesh highlighted migration, youth and other population dynamics as inadequately reflected in the paper.
+The Russian Federation said sustainable transport should be a stand-alone focus area.
 Nigeria said that sexual rights, among other issues, represents a “red line” that will hamper progress.
 Palau called for a greater focus on health, including control of NCDs, and said there should be a target calling for breastfeeding all infants for the first six months of life.
 Slovenia said sustainable development is not possible without respect for human rights, and supported continued education for teachers, gender equality and women’s empowerment and access to women’s healthcare.
 On sexual and reproductive health and rights, Saudi Arabia said the Group should respect the culture and religion of each country.
 He also cautioned about interference from other processes in the Group’s work.

 Sri Lanka highlighted the 2014 Youth Conference to be held in Colombo, noting that youth are the beneficiaries of development processes.
 Iran urged members to avoid “controversial” language.
 Morocco said the issue of youth should be further mainstreamed into the focus areas.
-Japan said the SDGs should have a people-centered approach; that health and universal health coverage should have
+Japan said the SDGs should have a people-centered approach; that health and universal health coverage should have a goal and that gender equality should be a stand-alone goal and mainstreamed in the other goals.

 The Maldives called for a stand-alone goal on gender parity, since this will not result automatically from sustainable development.
 Lebanon highlighted economic empowerment for all social groups and noted the importance of migration, which could be reflected in indicators on global partnership, economic growth and decent work.
 Liechtenstein also welcomed a stand-alone goal on gender, but said the focus area does not sufficiently emphasize women’s participation and leadership at all levels.
 Panama emphasized women’s empowerment.
 Czech Republic stressed the need to mainstream environmental sustainability, human rights and gender equality into all goals.